 4.10.2.
 Interior: Interiors of all cars must appear neat and finished.
 Carpeting, floor mats, and any loose trim (boot covers, sidescreen bags) should be removed for racing.
 Racing-type seats are permitted, but it is suggested that they have a period appearance, particularly in open cars in VRG Classes denoted by suffix “v”.
 Passenger seats should be fitted in production cars.
 Additional gauges, and modern replacement gauges, are permitted but the overall dashboard should have a period appearance.
 Side door glass may be removed from closed cars.

 4.10.3.
 Race numbers: Numbers must be of a size, stroke, and color that makes them legible, at a glance, to timing & scoring officials.
 Static-cling or magnetic numbers should not be used.

 4.10.4.
 General presentation: Cars must be presented in a clean, neat condition.
 Dents, rippled panels, unrepaired accident damage, and visible rust are not permitted.
 Panels may not be finished in primer, unless originally raced that way.

-5.1.
-Why we need rules of the road: It is our goal to make vintage racing enjoyable and safe.
+5.1 Why we need Driver Conduct Rules: It is our goal to make VRG events enjoyable and safe.
 If we do not all play by the same rules, problems may occur.
 By establishing rules of conduct, we all know how we are expected to handle on track decisions.
 By stating our rules of conduct it also makes the determination of fault in the case of an incident unequivocal.